swell-creative-group/swell-social-share/readme.txt

 1. Upload the `swell-social-share` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `[swellsocial]` in your templates where you want the social share items to show up.
+1. Place `[social-share]` in your templates where you want the social share items to show up.

 == Frequently Asked Questions ==